CloudMonkeyCoding/Cindys-Bakeshop/README.md

 ```
 - Browse the customer-facing site at `http://localhost:8000/userSide`.
 - Access the admin dashboard at `http://localhost:8000/adminSide`.

+## Walk-in Orders (Admin)
+The admin dashboard now includes a **New Order** builder under **Orders ▸ New Order** for recording walk-in sales.
+The tool works alongside the online checkout flow by storing the order `Source` and `Fulfillment_Type` in the database.

+1. Open the admin site and launch **Orders ▸ New Order** to access the POS view.
+2. Search the catalogue, tap products to add them to the cart, and adjust quantities in the cart table.
+3. Leave the ticket as a walk-in, link an existing account, or capture quick details to create a new customer record (all optional).
+4. Confirm fulfillment and payment selections, then submit the order.
+Inventory, transactions, and (for deliveries) a pending delivery record are created automatically.

+If an email address is provided—either via an existing profile or the quick add form—the customer receives the standard confirmation email.
+New walk-in contacts are stored as full user records with a generated password so the account can be managed later.
+The order appears on the **Manage Orders** page with its source and fulfillment details so staff can quickly distinguish in-store tickets.

 ## Firebase Configuration
 Firebase settings are served from a dedicated endpoint rather than being